geoffreylitt/wildcard-onward-paper/paper.md

 To achieve this ordering, the user simply clicks on the “points” column header in the table.
 This sorts the table view by points, and the website UI also becomes sorted in the same order ([@fig:hacker-news], Note B).
 Internally, Wildcard has changed the website's DOM to synchronize it with the sort order of the table.
 This sort predicate is also persisted in the browser and reapplied automatically the next time the user loads the page, so they can always browse the page sorted by points.

-**Adding estimated read times**: Next, the user decides to attempt a more substantial customization: to add estimated read times to each article, in order to prioritize reading deeper content.
+**Adding estimated read times**: Next, the user decides to attempt a more substantial customization: adding estimated read times to each article, in order to prioritize reading deeper content.

 The table contains additional empty columns where the user can enter spreadsheet-like formulas to compute derived values.
 The user enters a formula into the first column, which is named `user1` by default ([@fig:hacker-news], Note C):